Phlebotamy Technician

 Information on the businesses and industries that employ Health graduates and on wages and locations for those in the field.

-The industry that employs the most Health majors is N/A, though the highest paying industry, by average wage, is N/A.
+The industry that employs the most Health majors is General medical and surgical hospitals, and specialty (except psychiatric and substance abuse) hospitals, though the highest paying industry, by average wage, is Oil & gas extraction.

 Yearly Income for Common Jobs